 To effectively disclaim UCC warranties, the disclaimer must be part of the agreement between the parties.
 Specific language must be used in the contract signifying that the parties agree to exclude or modify warranties.
 The disclaimer must be set off from the rest of the contract by a technique, which would provide the reader with notice of the provision, such as bold-facing or capitalization of the terms.
 Failure to make the disclaimer conspicuous may result in a court determining that the disclaimer is ineffective.
 Here is an example of a warranty disclaimer:

 THERE ARE NO EXPRESS OR IMPLIED WARRANTIES WHATSOEVER INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

-If you would like more information on commercial contract provisions, please contact Trent Cotney, P.A. at (866) 303-5868, or submit a contact request form to speak with an experienced construction law attorney.
+If you would like more information on commercial contract provisions, please contact Cotney Construction Law at (866) 303-5868, or submit a contact request form to speak with an experienced construction law attorney.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.